 About the College

 Welcome to the Montana State University College of Agriculture!
-Our blend of learning (on- and off-campus), discovery and outreach programs through the federal/state partnership with the Montana Agricultural Experiment Station (MAES) and Extension Service reflects our university's unique Land Grant designation.
+Our blend of learning, discovery and outreach programs reflect our university's Land Grant designation.
+Through a federal/state partnership with the Montana Agricultural Experiment Station (MAES) and Extension Service, we strive for excellence in academics, research and engagement.
 The MSU College of Agriculture offers:

 - 11 bachelors, nine masters and four doctoral degree programs from five departments and one division.

 - The largest number of distinct scholarships awarded by any college at MSU.